Bernie Sanders on Iran

-Bernie stands with the majority of Americans in supporting diplomacy as the best method to reach a solution to Iran’s nuclear threat.
+Bernie wants to a new approach to American foreign policy.
+He stands with the majority of Americans in supporting diplomacy as the best method to find solutions to international disputes, including Iran’s nuclear threat.
 He sees military action as the least favorable approach, noting it’s “imperative that we do everything we can to reach a diplomatic solution and avoid never-ending war in the Middle East.”

-Why should we address this issue through diplomacy?
+Why should we approach international conflicts through diplomacy?

-Bernie agrees with the American people, and the security experts and diplomats who have endorsed the deal.
-While Bernie has not ruled out using military force, he does believe that war is the “very last option”.
+Bernie agrees with the American people, and the security experts and diplomats who endorsed the deal.
+Bernie believes that using military force in Iran is the “very last option”.

 Beyond the nuclear issue, how else has Bernie engaged with Iran?

 The Supreme Leader of Iran, Ayatollah Khamenei, stated that “anyone who dies in this holy struggle against World Zionism” would be given the status as a martyr.
 In response, Bernie joined as a co-sponsor Senate Concurrent Resolution 11, denouncing the anti-Semitic rhetoric of the Iranian government.

 In 2017, Bernie opposed a bill that included sanctions on Iran, fearing that the sanctions would “endanger” the Iran Deal and that the sanctions “weren’t a risk worth taking.”